-15.13 General Leave
+15.12 General Leave

-Notwithstanding any provision for leave in this agreement, the Employer may grant leave of absence without pay to an employee requesting such leave for emergency and unusual circumstances.
-Such request shall be in writing and approved by the employee's immediate supervisor.
+Notwithstanding any provision for leave in this agreement, the Employer may grant leave of absence without pay to an employee requesting such leave for emergency or unusual circumstances, or other circumstances, the employee considers necessary.
+A request shall be in writing and approved by the employee's immediate supervisor.
 Consent shall not be withheld unreasonably.
 Upon request, the Employer will give written reasons for withholding approval.